Co-founding Director and Chief Executive (on sabbatical)

-In addition to his management role, Nick works on European climate and energy policy, climate diplomacy and foreign policy, and the security implications of climate change and resource scarcity.
+In addition to his leadership role, Nick directly works on issues of climate diplomacy and foreign policy, macroeconomics and the security implications of climate change and resource scarcity.

-Nick was previously a senior advisor in the UK Prime Minister’s Strategy Unit leading work on energy, climate change, countries at risk of instability, organised crime and fisheries.
-Nick also worked in the UK Foreign Office’s Environment Policy Department where he helped establish the UK’s world leading environmental diplomacy network.
+Before co-founding E3G, Nick was a senior advisor in the UK Prime Minister’s Strategy Unit leading cross-government work including on climate change, fisheries, countries at risk of instability and organised crime.
+Nick also worked in the UK Foreign and Commonwealth Office’s Environment Policy Department helping establish its climate diplomacy network.

 Nick was seconded to the FCO from WWF-UK where he worked as Head of Economics and Development.
 This followed research at London Business School on the macroeconomics of climate change and lead authorship of “Argument in the Greenhouse: The International Economics of Controlling Global Warming” (1997).

 Nick has a degree in mechanical engineering from Bristol University and a Masters in Technology and Policy from MIT.
 He began his career working in the UK electricity industry for GEC and PowerGen.

 Outside work Nick is an avid reader of history and practices Chen Style Tai Ji Quan.